 IDShield's three-bureau plans keep an eye on your credit files at each credit bureau while watching for abuse.

-A couple of other identity-protection services we've reviewed offer quarterly credit reports, which you can also get for free through annualcreditreport.com.
-Only PrivacyGuard offers a monthly credit report, but it's a "merged" one with data from all three bureaus.
+A couple of other identity-protection services we've reviewed offer quarterly credit reports, which you can also get for free every year through annualcreditreport.com (opens in new tab).
+PrivacyGuard offers a monthly credit report, but it's a "merged" one with data from all three bureaus.